 Please note: The FAQ pages at the HPCVL website are continuously being revised.
 Some pages might pertain to an older configuration of the system.
 Please let us know if you encounter problems or inaccuracies, and we will correct the entries.

-It is a good idea to include the directory/opt/abaqus-6.5/Commands in your PATH or set an environment variable before using Abaqus:
+It is a good idea to include the directory /opt/abaqus/6.11/Commands in your PATH before using Abaqus:

-If the directory was included in the PATH, the software is called by simply invoking "abaqus"; if the environment variable was set, the call would be to "$ABAQUS_HOME/abaqus".
+If the directory was included in the PATH, the software is called by simply invoking "abaqus".

 Alternatively, you can take advantage of theusepackagefacility on our cluster, and simply type